Startups

 Company website for Atrility MedicalAyrFlo is a novel respiratory monitoring device that can detect airway compromise by measuring airflow across the windpipe, detecting changes in breathing immediately and earlier than ‘surrogate’ factors like pulse oximetry.
 The company was co-founded by Pediatric Anesthesiologist Guelay Bilen-Rosas, MD, Radiologist Humberto Rosas, MD, and data scientist Irene Ong, PhD.

-Company website for Boosted Chews Founder profileBrainXell was founded by Professor Su-Chun Zhang.
+Company website for AyrFlo Founder profileBrainXell was founded by Professor Su-Chun Zhang.
 The company’s technology harnesses the potential of stem cells by directing their growth toward a specific neuron cell type.
 Its mission is to bring the most relevant neuronal cell models to researchers and develop stem cell therapy for neurological injuries and diseases in collaboration with the pharmaceutical and healthcare industries.

 Company website for BrainXellCalimetrix was launched by physicians and researchers from the UW–Madison.
 They develop high-quality quantitative Magnetic Resonance Imaging (MRI) phantoms for the MRI clinical and research community.
 Their phantoms are helping customers around the world facilitate clinical trials, provide quality assurance, and develop and test new quantitative imaging biomarkers.